Pal8304/PaperGenerator/README.md

 # Paper Generator

-My and Palash's submission for the Data Structures assignment of Semester 3.
+My and Nirlep's submission for the Data Structures assignment of Semester 3.

 ## Problem Statement